What precautions is Lift Yoga taking to protect against Covid-19?

 I have an injury.
 What should I do?

-Can yoga or barre help me lose weight?
+Can yoga help me lose weight?

 I arrived a few minutes late to class and the door was locked.
 Why is that?